-Shop scheduling problem is a combinatorial optimization problem and one of the most complex problems among various production scheduling problems (Garey et al., 1976; Xiong et al., 2013).
+Shop scheduling in a system is concerned with allocation of set of jobs on a set of production resources over time to achieve some objectives.
+In a job shop, jobs are processed on a set of machines.
+Each job has its specific operation order.
+The job shop scheduling problem is a combinatorial optimization problem and one of the most complex problem among various production scheduling problems (Garey et al., 1976; Xiong et al., 2013).
 In a dynamic job shop scheduling problem jobs arrive continuously in the manufacturing system.
 In a stochastic dynamic job shop (SDJS) scheduling problem at least one parameter of the job (release time/processing time or setup time) is probabilistic (Kim and Bobrowski, 1994; Kim and Bobrowski, 1997).

-Sequencing rules are used to select the next job to be processed from the set of jobs awaiting processing in the input queue of a machine.
-Sequencing rules are also named as dispatching or scheduling rules.
+Scheduling rules are used to select the next job to be processed from the set of jobs awaiting processing in the input queue of a machine.
+Dispatching rules are also named as sequencing or scheduling rules.
 A setup operation often occurs while shifting from one type of operation to another.
 Setup time is a time required to prepare the resources such as machines to perform a operation (Ali and Soroush, 2008).
 Sequence-dependent setup time depends on both current and immediately preceding operation (Ali and Soroush, 2008).
 Manikas and Chang (2009) and Fantahun and Mingyuan (2012) reported that in job shop scheduling problems with sequence-dependent setup times limited research is available.
 Dispatching rules are used to select the next job to be processed from the set of jobs awaiting processing in the input queue of a machine.
 Dispatching rules are also named as sequencing or scheduling rules.

 Blackstone et al. (1982) presented a survey of scheduling rules used in job shop scheduling problems.
 Jayamohan and Rajendran (2000) proposed seven dispatching rules for minimizing performance measures such as mean flow time, maximum flow time, variance of flow time and tardiness in dynamic shops.
 The proposed rules are found to be effective in minimizing different performance measures.Ramasesh (1990) provides review of simulation research in dynamic job shop scheduling problems.
 Allahverdi et al. (1999) provides a survey of literature on scheduling problems with setup times/costs.
 Panwalkar et al. (1977) presented a survey of scheduling rules used in manufacturing systems.